Porcini Mushroom Risotto for Two

 Traditional homemade risotto does involve standing over the stove and some intuition, but the end result is so, so worth it.
 This mushroom risotto is scaled down for two and gets its punch from dried porcini mushrooms, which lends this dish so much flavor.

 Porcini Mushroom Risotto

 - 3 cups (720 mL) chicken stock or vegetable

 - kosher salt

-- Place dried mushrooms in heatproof bowl, boil water, and pour over the mushrooms.
-Let the mushrooms hydrate fully for 20-30 minutes.
-Drain mushrooms with sieve, making sure to set aside mushroom “broth” for cooking.
+- Place the dried porcini mushrooms in a bowl and add 2 cups of boiling water until just covered.
+Let the mushrooms hydrate fully for 20 to 30 minutes.
+Drain the mushrooms with sieve, making sure to keep and set aside the mushroom liquid for later.

-- Chop the now hydrated mushrooms.
+- Finely chop the hydrated mushrooms.
 Set aside.
-Place chicken broth and 1 cup of reserved mushroom broth in separate saucepan.
+Place chicken broth and 1 cup of reserved mushroom broth in a separate saucepan.
 Bring to a low simmer.

-- Set stainless steel pot over medium heat, add butter and olive oil, and saute onions, stirring constantly, until they become soft.
+- Place a heavy bottom pot or Dutch oven over medium heat, add the butter and olive oil, and sauté finely diced onions, stirring constantly, until they become very soft and translucent.